Derrick-Guo/Learning/README.md

 ### Zip and Enumerate
 `zip` returns an iterator that combines multiple iterables into one sequence of tuples.
 Each tuple contains the elements in that position from all the iterables.
 - `enumerate` is a built in function that returns an iterator of tuples containing indices and values of a list.

+### Lambda Expressions
+- You can use lambda expressions to create anonymous functions.
+That is, functions that don’t have a name.
+They are helpful for creating quick functions that aren’t needed later in your code.
+This can be especially useful for higher order functions, or functions that take in other functions as arguments.
+- With a lambda expression, this function:
+`def multiply(x, y):
+    return x * y`
+can be reduced to:
+`multiply = lambda x, y: x * y`

+### High-order built-in functions
+- map() function returns a map object(which is an iterator) of the results after applying the given function to each item of a given iterable (list, tuple etc.)
+- filter() is a higher-order built-in function that takes a function and iterable as inputs and returns an iterator with the elements from the iterable for which the function returns True.